Downtown Brooklyn Neighborhood Review - Brooklyn Moving Guide 2024

 Additionally, many neighbors participate in programs like “Neighbors United,” encouraging individuals living in Downtown Brooklyn to look out for each other’s safety by creating a unified front against crime.

-Overall, Downtown Brooklyn is a remarkably safe neighborhood with various measures taken by law enforcement agencies and citizens who want their community to be secure from any harm or danger.
+Overall, Downtown Brooklyn is a remarkably safe neighborhood with various measures taken by law enforcement agencies and citizens who want their community to be secure from harm or danger.